 In 1987 Canadian Martyrs Parish welcomed the appointment of Father Laurie Conlon OMI.
 Father Lawrence Joseph Conlon was born in Ottawa East to John and Ethel Conlon and was baptized in Holy Family Church.
 He attended Canadian Martyrs School, St. Patrick’s College High School and St. Patrick’s College.

-Father Robert Smith, OMI, (in photo) at left served Canadian Martyrs Parish from 2005 to June 2013.
+Father Robert Smith, OMI, served Canadian Martyrs Parish from 2006 to June 2013.
 During his tenure as pastor, one of Father Robert’s key areas of focus was assisting the parish in developing and implementing our Pastoral Plan.

 Father Nicanor Sarmiento, OMI, served Canadian Martyrs from August 2013 – 2015.
 Nicanor was born in the Quechuan community of Lares, in Cuzco, Peru.
 From his youth as a shepherd in the far Andes, he moved on to become a Catholic priest of the Oblates of Mary Immaculate (OMI) with a doctorate in Theology and Cultural Anthropology.
 Along the way he spent six years as a missionary in the Innu communities of Sheshatshiu and Natuashish on the far northern coast of Labrador, thousands of kilometres away from the flocks he used to tend.